Today is my 29th birthday.

 If you do what you always did, you’ll get what you always got

 Change happens outside your comfort zone…consider spending more time out there.

 It’s about building a lifestyle, not painting a finish line

 There is no such a thing as a right or wrong decision when it comes to your wellness, there is only the decision that you make.

 Seriously!
-Get out of your chair regularly, park further away from the stores, shrug your shoulders up and down…just move your body.
+Regularly get out of your chair, park further away from the stores, shrug your shoulders up and down…just move your body.

 Give up the need to label yourself

 You’re a unique human being, regardless of the lifestyle choices that you make.
 Don’t trap yourself in to being “vegan” or “Paleo” or “a Yogi”.
 Just be you and do a bit of anything that enhances that.

 Listen to your intuition and eat fermented foods!

 People insist on making things difficult, such as healthy living.
 Don’t be one of them.
 Keep It Super Simple.